KDE/documentation-docs-kdenlive-org/troubleshooting/faq.rst

 You can collapse and expand each track individually by clicking on the |go-down| or |go-next| icon in the :ref:`track's header <track_header>`.
 If you hold :kbd:`Shift` while doing this you collapse or expand all tracks of the same type at the same time.

+Alternatively, you can use the :ref:`fit_tracks_to_view_height` option to adjust the tracks' height to fit into the timeline view port.
+To do that right-click on the track header and select :guilabel:`Fit all Tracks to View`.

 I want to trim videos without re-encoding them.
 How can I do this?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~